ianrasmussen05/programming-languages-2021/report.md

 Some further considerations:

 - Spelling, typesetting, layout, and structure will also be taken into account for grading.
 Does the form support the understanding of (or does it distract from) the content?
 - Every section should have something interesting to say and be built around a central idea.
-If a section entry reads just like a lists of items without a connecting narrative something is missing.
+If a section reads just like a lists of items without a connecting narrative something is missing.
-- A way to describe when a report gets full points: You would be proud to add it to your resume.
+- A way to describe when a report gets full points: You would be proud to add it to your resume and I would be happy to recommend it to next year's students.
 - As usual, for full points I need to be able to see a trail of your work on git (if you don't want to use git get in touch early).
-Submitting everything in one go just before the deadline will incur a penalty of at least 10%.

 Again, if you have your own ideas, let me know.
 I am happy to adapt these guidelines if they do not fit what you have in mind.

 <!--
 Grading Guidelines.